 The Moon’s Daily Drift

-The Moon moves eastward in its orbit around Earth.
+The Moon moves eastward in its orbit around Earth, a motion that also affects its timing across time zones.
 This causes it to rise and set roughly 50 minutes later each day.
 That shift gives you a way to guess when it will set without needing any tech at all.

 Using Yesterday to Predict Tomorrow

 If you saw the Moon set at 5:30 AM today, there’s a good chance it’ll set around 6:20 AM tomorrow.
 That 50-minute rule isn’t exact, but it’s close enough for casual skywatching.
-The exact shift can range between 40 and 60 minutes depending on your location and the Moon’s phase.
+The exact shift can range between 40 and 60 minutes depending on your location and the Moon’s phase, which you can compare with local city observations.

 What Can Change the Timing